scipy-conference/scipy_proceedings/papers/amadi_udu/main.md

 (bm_boxplot-c)=
 ![](./images/svm_bank_marketing_feature_5.png)

-Sample fractions and corresponding decrease in AUC for Day of Week feature of Bank Marketing dataset; (a) LightGBM, (b) RF, and (c) SVM.
+Sample fractions and corresponding change in AUC for Day of Week feature of Bank Marketing dataset; (a) LightGBM, (b) RF, and (c) SVM.
 :::

 :::{figure}
-:alt: Sample fractions and corresponding decrease in AUC for Rad Flow feature of Statlog
+:alt: Sample fractions and corresponding change in AUC for Rad Flow feature of Statlog
 :width: 20%
 :align: center
 :label: fig:ss_boxplot